wso2/docs-is/en/docs/deploy/configure-email-sending.md

 # Configure the Email Sending Module

-This document explains the steps to configure WSO2 Identity Server to send emails during multiple email related identity and access management tasks such as [email OTP](../../../guides/mfa/2fa-email-otp/), [email notifications](TBD:../../learn/enabling-notifications-for-user-operations),[account recovery](../../../guides/password-mgt/recovery-confirmation/).
+This document explains the steps to configure WSO2 Identity Server to send emails during multiple email related identity and access management tasks such as [email OTP](../../../guides/mfa/2fa-email-otp/), email notifications, and account recovery.

 ----